trampgeek/Scripts/README.md

 3. **Find Questions**: Locates all description-type questions (li.qtype_description)
 4. **Edit Questions**: For each description question:
    - Opens the question editor
-   - Finds all video links (mod/url/view.php URLs)
+   - Finds all URL links (mod/url/view.php URLs)
-   - For each video link:
+   - For each URL link:
-     - Opens the SharePoint/Stream video page
+     - Follow the link
+     - If it's to a video (stream.aspx in link)"
        - Extracts the video thumbnail
        - Saves thumbnail locally
-     - Replaces the text link with the thumbnail image
+       - Remove any existing thumbnails reference the current URL
+       - Insert the new thumbnail at the end of the sentence containing this link
        - Makes the thumbnail clickable (links to video)
    - Saves the question changes

 ## Troubleshooting

-### Video Playback Issues (SharePoint/Stream)
-**Problem**: Videos show error page or won't play in Chromium browser **Solution**:
-- Install and use Chrome: `playwright install chrome`
-- Or use Edge: `playwright install msedge`
-- The script will automatically try Chrome first, then Edge, then fall back to Chromium
-- SharePoint/Stream videos require proprietary codecs that Chromium lacks

 ### Login Issues
 - Verify your credentials are correct